 Instead, use email marketing providers like ConverKit to capture subscribers and send regular newsletters or promotional emails.

 TimeZone – Select a city or country from the dropdown.
 You can select this based on your target audience.

 You can leave the rest of the options as is and click on the “Save Changes” button.

 2. Changing Homepage Settings

 Go to Setting -> Reading.
 Here you can change how your homepage looks.

-By default, the latest ten blog posts are displayed on the homepage.
+By default, the latest ten blog posts will be displayed on the homepage.
 For now, you can keep the first three options as it is.

 Change the “For each post in a feed, include” option to Summary.
 It will show only the Summary of the blog post.
 Otherwise, the complete blog post content is displayed on the homepage.

-Finally, disable search engines from indexing your blog by checking the box on “Search engine visibility“.
-Since you don’t have any blog posts published yet, it’s better to disable search engines from crawling your content.
+Finally, disable search engines from indexing your blog by checking the “Search engine visibility” box.
+Since you don't have any blog posts published yet, it's better to disable search engines crawling your content.